Table of Content

 Consumers today expect better experiences and more convenience, while shopping online.
 This has given rise to subscription models that help consumers put their shopping needs on autopilot and replenish their essentials through easy subscriptions and renewals.
 Another channel that’s making waves is DTC which is enabling brands to forge better relationships with their customers while maintaining better control over their distribution, promotions, prices, and brand image.
 Keeping up with this trend, PepsiCo went direct-to-consumer when it announced the launch of two new websites Snacks.com and PantryShop.com.
 The company also saw its DTC sales double in the third quarter, a great example of DTC selling done right.

-3. CurbSide PickUp and BOPIS Are the New Favorites
+3. CurbSide Pickup and BOPIS continue to be Consumer Favorites

 Best Practices to Win the Evolving Online CPG eCommerce Market